Online Class-Incremental Continual Learning with Adversarial Shapley Value: Abstract

 \section{Abstract}

-Continual learning is a branch of deep learning that seeks to strike a balance between learning stability and plasticity.
-In this paper, we specifically focus on the task-free setting where data are streamed online without task metadata and clear task boundaries.
-A simple and highly effective algorithm class for this setting is known as Experience Replay (ER) that selectively stores data samples from previous experience and leverages them to interleave memory-based and online batch learning updates.
-Recent advances in ER have proposed novel methods for scoring which samples to store in memory and which memory samples to interleave with online data during learning updates.
-In this paper, we contribute a novel Adversarial Shapley value ER (ASER) method that scores memory data samples according to their ability to preserve latent decision boundaries for previously observed classes (to maintain learning stability and avoid forgetting) while interfering with latent decision boundaries of current classes being learned (to encourage plasticity and optimal learning of new class boundaries).
-Overall, we observe that ASER provides competitive or improved performance on a variety of datasets compared to state-of-the-art ER-based continual learning methods.
+As image-based deep learning becomes pervasive on every device from cell phones to smart watches, there is a growing need to develop methods that continually learn from data while minimizing memory footprint and power consumption.
+While memory replay techniques have shown exceptional promise for this task of \emph{continual learning}, the best method for selecting which buffered images to replay is still an open question.
+In this paper, we specifically focus on the online class-incremental setting where a model needs to learn new classes continually from an online data stream.
+To this end, we contribute a novel Adversarial Shapley value scoring method that scores memory data samples according to their ability to preserve latent decision boundaries for previously observed classes (to maintain learning stability and avoid forgetting) while interfering with latent decision boundaries of current classes being learned (to encourage plasticity and optimal learning of new class boundaries).
+Overall, we observe that our proposed ASER method provides competitive or improved performance compared to state-of-the-art replay-based continual learning methods on a variety of datasets.